Friday Night Lecture

 Next topic

 This class shares a monthly theme with our ‘Meditation & Daily Life’ classes and our half day courses.
-September’s theme: ‘wisdom’
+October’s theme: ‘clarity’

 Upcoming class topics